How to Speak to an Online Psychiatrist

 What to Expect at Your First Counseling Session

 If you haven’t been to a psychiatrist or psychologist before, you may have some questions about what it will be like.
 During therapy, your doctor will ask you some questions to better understand your problem.
 They might ask you why you sought therapy, questions relating to your personal history and current situation, and questions about your symptoms of mental illness.
+They may also inquire about underlying medical conditions, drug or alcohol use, and if you take any prescribed medications.

 It is natural for some people to feel a bit nervous before their first counseling session, but it is important to be open and willing to discuss your problems.
 It is also important to ask questions so that you can be comfortable and understand how therapy works.

 Doing some exercises to prepare is a good idea.
 Try writing down a list or a paragraph about your feelings and why you are seeking help.
 It is also helpful to say it all out loud after writing it down.
+Sometimes speaking to family members and friends can help you identify symptoms or behaviours that you haven’t recognized.

 What can Online Psychiatrists Prescribe?